Cargill/pipewrench/README.md

 ## Pipelines

-### sqoop-to-kudu
+### sqoop-parquet-hdfs-kudu-impala
-The [sqoop-to-kudu](./templates/sqoop-to-kudu) pipleline will use Sqoop job to pull data from a relational database into Parquet, then insert that data into Kudu.
+The [sqoop-parquet-hdfs-kudu-impala](./templates/sqoop-parquet-hdfs-kudu-impala) pipleline will use Sqoop job to pull data from a relational database into Parquet, then insert that data into Kudu.

-See the documenation for the sqoop-to-kudu pipeline [here](./templates/sqoop-to-kudu/README.md)
+See the documenation for the sqoop-parquet-hdfs-kudu-impala pipeline [here](./templates/sqoop-parquet-hdfs-kudu-impala/README.md)

-### sqoop-to-parquet
+### sqoop-parquet-hdfs-impala
-The [sqoop-to-parquet](./templates/sqoop-to-parquet) pipleline will use Sqoop job to pull data from a relational database into Parquet
+The [sqoop-parquet-hdfs-impala](./templates/sqoop-parquet-hdfs-impala) pipleline will use Sqoop job to pull data from a relational database into Parquet

-See the documenation for the sqoop-to-parquet pipeline [here](./templates/sqoop-to-kudu/README.md)
+See the documenation for the sqoop-parquet-hdfs-impala pipeline [here](./templates/sqoop-parquet-hdfs-kudu-impala/README.md)

 ## Getting Started